 Can agency workers work for anyone else whilst furloughed?

 Yes, the current guidance indicates that whilst the individual cannot undertake any work for their “employer” during the period they are furloughed, the individual can work for third parties to the extent permitted by the contract.
 Most employment contracts will include restrictions on working for third parties, however in an agency worker contract such a restriction would fall foul of R.6 of the Conduct of Employment Agencies and Employment Businesses Regulations 2003, as threatening to subject a work seeker to detriment on the grounds of taking up alternative employment.
+From 1st July 2020, an employer can bring back furloughed staff on a part time basis with the employer responsible for payment for the hours worked and the grant reduced in proportion.
+However work cannot be undertaken for the employer for any hours in which the individual remains furloughed.

 Am I obliged to furlough agency workers?

 No. The job retention scheme is available for use by organisations, but is not mandatory.
 An employment business can decide not to use the scheme, or to use it to furlough only selected agency workers provided the selection process is non-discriminatory.
+Changes to the scheme with effect from 1st August 2020, will increase the costs for an employer or agency in furloughing staff.
+For some this adjustment may mean that furlough is no longer commercially viable.

 Can payment to an agency worker be deferred until the grant is received from government?